application programming interface (API)

-An application program interface (API) is code that allows two software programs to communicate with each other.
-An API defines the correct way for a developer to request services from an operating system (OS) or other application, and expose data within different contexts and across multiple channels.
+An application programming interface (API) is code that enables two software programs to communicate.
+An API defines how a developer should request services from an operating system (OS) or other application, and expose data within different contexts and across multiple channels.

 In the early days of Web 2.0, the concept of integrating data and applications from different sources was called a mashup.
-The web, software designed to exchange information via the internet and cloud computing have all combined to increase the interest in APIs in general, and services in particular.
+The web, software designed to exchange data via the internet and cloud computing have all combined to increase the interest in APIs and services.

 How do APIs work?

-- a specification that describes how information is exchanged between programs, done in the form of a request for processing and a return of the necessary data; and
+- a specification that describes how information is exchanged between programs in the form of a request for processing and a return of the necessary data; and

-The software that wants to access the features and capabilities of the API is said to "call" it, and the software that creates the API is said to "publish" it.
+The software that wants to access the features and capabilities of the API is said to call it, and the software that creates the API is said to publish it.

 Why APIs are important for business